Skip to Content

 DWI Defense

-DWI Lawyer in Rockwall, TX
+Top DWI Defense Lawyer in Rockwall, TX

 Our lawyer at the Law Office of Ashley L. Anderson PLLC focuses on defending clients against driving while intoxicated (DWI) charges.
 Her attention to and experience in this ever-changing area of law could be your advantage.
 Attorney Ashley L. Anderson is a former prosecutor and member of various local, state, and national DWI defense organizations.
 She has over a decade of experience and a notable track record of success for her tireless work.
 In fact, Attorney Anderson has earned a 90% case success rate across all practice areas.